chaos-genius/chaosgenius-docs/docs/Quick_Start/Quick_Start.md

 Once you see the Chaos Genius success banner, the UI is ready to be accessed at [http://localhost:8080](http://localhost:8080)

 Macs with Apple Silicon (M1) processors are currently not supported due to issues related to Docker.
+Follow [this issue](https://github.com/chaos-genius/chaos_genius/issues/292) for updates.

 If you face any other issues while installing, please visit the [Troubleshooting](/Troubleshooting/tips.md) section.